Glycemic Index of Cashew nuts - salted

 What nutrients does Cashew nuts - salted provide?

-Can diabetics include Cashew nuts - salted in their diet?
+Can Cashew nuts - salted be eaten at night?